 WHEN DO I REGENERATE?

 Perform regeneration before your system experiences a pressure drop of 17 psi.
-Pressure drop or Δpsi (Δp) or pressure drop is the difference between your inlet pressure and outlet pressure during filtration.
+Pressure drop or Δpsi (Δp) is the difference between your inlet pressure and outlet pressure during filtration.
 For example, an inlet pressure of 30 psi and an outlet pressure of 25 psi means you’re running at 5Δp.

 It is recommended to expect to start filtration with a pressure drop of 5-7 Δ psi.
 As the media adsorbs filtrete, the Δp will climb as the outlet pressure drops.
 The maximum operating Δp for all modules is 35 psi, but remember to perform regeneration before 17Δp.